Lleida | Page 4 | Cultural Heritage. Goverment of Catalonia.

 Seeking gold in the Segre

-We're suggesting you put yourselves in the shoes of the hunters of old who sought gold in the River Segre and find out the history behind this activity and, at the same time, enter the thousand year old city of Balaguer.
-Want to find gold?
-Come with us!
+We propose you to put yourself in the shoes of the old gold seekers of the Segre river and discover the history of this activity and, at the same time, enter the millenary city of Balaguer.
+Do you want to find gold?
+Join us!

 MUSEUM OF LA NOGUERA